 Western Australia Seminars

-This seminar explains the implementation of PLD’s structured synthetic phonics programs (SSP) within the Early Years.
+This seminar explains the implementation of PLD’s structured synthetic phonics programs (SSP) within Year 3, 4, 5 & 6.
 It outlines PLD’s targeted teaching and the associated tracking and reporting of skill development.
-The implementation of this preventative program aims to set up young learners for success in their literacy acquisition.
+The implementation of this evidence-based program aims to maximise literacy levels and skill development.

 Navigate to the relevant sections using the tabs below: